Joseph Loake: 2022

 During the start of 2022, Loake drove for JHR Developments in the Formula 4 UAE Championship in order to gain extra mileage of the new Tatuus F4-T421.
-He entered 8 races and scored no points, finishing the championship in 27th place.
+He entered eight races and scored no points, finishing the championship in 27th place.

 Loake was retained for the 2022 F4 British Championship at JHR Developments, with new teammates, Georgi Dimitrov and Noah Lisle.
-Hoping to turn over the unfortunate results of the start of the year, the young driver got to work on his pursuit of the title.
+Hoping to turn over the unfortunate results of the start of the year, he got to work on his pursuit of the title.
 Scoring two podiums in the first two rounds, and consistently scoring points throughout the season he was off to a strong start.
 Balanced with a podium-less third and fourth round at Thruxton Circuit and Oulton Park, little points and two retirements seemed to dampen his chances at the title.
-Loake's luck however turned to improve improve at the familiar Croft Circuit, where he attained podium finish in the second race.
+Loake's luck however turned to improve at the familiar Croft Circuit, where he attained podium finish in the second race.

-Knockhill Circuit was a notable round of his season, as in the first race he beat pole sitter and McLaren Junior Driver, Ugo Ugochukwu.
+Knockhill Circuit was a notable round of Loake's season, as in the first race he beat pole sitter and McLaren Junior Driver, Ugo Ugochukwu.
 Loake scored no points in the second race, but bounced back with a podium in the final race.
 In the next round at Snetterton Circuit, Loake claimed another win in the reversed grid format at the second race of the round.

-The next two rounds at Thruxton Circuit and Silverstone Circuit were uneventful, as he scored consistent points and a fastest lap and podium in Silverstone, but the final round of Brands Hatch was the highlight of his season, getting his first two poles of the season, getting a double pole and converting them into wins, as he also got double fastest laps in his winning races.
+The next two rounds at Thruxton Circuit and Silverstone Circuit were uneventful, as Loake scored consistent points and a fastest lap and podium in Silverstone, but the final round of Brands Hatch was the highlight of his season, getting his first two poles of the season, getting a double pole and converting them into wins, as he also got double fastest laps in his winning races.
 Following the strong final round of the season he finished fifth in the championship.